-The Cirrent iOS sample application is written in Swift 3.1, and provided in source code form to help you while you are modifying your app to incorporate the Cirrent SDK.
+The Cirrent iOS sample application is provided in source code form to help you while you are modifying your app to incorporate the Cirrent SDK.
 The Cirrent sample app has two main parts to it - a live flow that can be used to onboard a ZipKey-enabled product, and a demo flow that mimics all the screens without actually onboarding a ZipKey-enabled product.
 The demo flow is useful to see what the user experience is, without needing to have a real ZipKey product to onboard.
 The live flow implement the on-boarding flow for a typical connected product, and also shows how you can use the Cirrent SDK to manage the connected products associated with your user's account.

 The main areas of functionality that you should look at are:

 - Controllers - these are the main screens for the live flow